 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 Warnings While Using This Medicine:

 - This medicine may make you drowsy.
-Avoid driving, using machines, or doing any thing else that could be dangerous if you are not alert.
+Do not drive or doing anything that could be dangerous until you know how this medicine affects you.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.